 Signs Of Duck Happiness

 When ducks are happy they often bob their heads up and down vigorously and repeatedly while quacking in a high pitched manner.
 Times to expect to see this behavior are when they are receiving a favorite treat or when they get fresh water to swim in.

 Typically ducks will wag their tail feathers when they are looking to mate, when they’re happy and after going for a swim to help dry themselves off.
 Ducks show happiness and excitement in much the same manner as your dog when it sees you after being away for a few minutes to the entire day.

 When a mature duck tilts its head and intently stares at you, an object, or a sound it is not necessarily angry, just inquisitive or on high alert.
 A duck’s eye can remain in a fixed position so he or she can rapidly scan along in any direction to look for threats or food.

 Ducks will dip their heads back into the water and then force air out of their nostrils to blow bubbles.
 This hilarious non-verbal characteristic is how ducks clean any small fragments of dirt, mud, feed, or feathers from their nostrils.

 Ducks often sleep with one eye open and their heads tucked under a wing.
 Ducks can sleep with both eyes closed, as well.
-The sleeping with one eye open habit is a natural response to predator detection.
+Sleeping with one eye open is a natural response to predator detection.

 A duck’s brain is split into two separate halves – each controls one eye.
 Because of this unique brain structure, a duck can use its brain to rest on half and close the corresponding eye but keep the other half of its brain on full alert and have the corresponding eye open.